syncfusion-content/wpf-docs/wpf/Calculate/Function-Library.md

 =Clean(Text)

 Text: Required.
-String or text from which to remove nonprintable characters.
+String or text from which to remove non-printable characters.

 #### Example